JohnAustinDev/osis-converters/ReadMe.md

 ### SCOPE
-Scope is a specific way of representing the Bible books included in a publication.
+What is referred to as 'scope' is a specific way of representing which Bible books are included in a publication.
 It is used in file and directory names etc. Scope is a space separated list of OSIS book abbreviations (see `convert -h '@OSIS_ABBR'`) in verse system order.
 Example: `Ruth Esth Jonah`.
-But continuous ranges of more than two books are shortened using '-'.
+Continuous ranges of more than two books are shortened using '-'.
 Example: `Matt-Rev`.

 ### SUB-PUBLICATIONS
 A Bible translation may have been published in multiple parts, such as a Penteteuch publication and a Gospels publication.
 These are referred to as sub-pubications.
-Scripts like `osis2ebooks` and `osis2html` output electronic publications for each sub-publication, in addition to the whole.
+Conversions may output electronic publications for each sub-publication, in addition to the whole.
 They may also output single Bible book electronic publications.
 Each electronic publication will include reference materials that fall within its scope.

-To add a sub-publication, create a subdirectory in `<main-module> / sfm` whose name is the scope of the sub-publication, and put all SFM files pertaining to that sub-publication in it.
+To add a sub-publication, create a subdirectory in `<main-module> / sfm` whose name is the scope of the sub-publication, and put all SFM files pertaining to it there.

 ### HELP